jamesplease/react-state-context/README.md

 ✔ Designed with a minimal learning curve in mind
 ✔ Reasonable file size (~2kb gzipped)

+> :information_desk_person: Heads up!
+Dan Abramov proivded some feedback about the current version of this API.
+I am working on an update to incorporate his feedback.
+Thanks for visiting!

 ## Motivation

 When you are getting started with React, storing all of your application state within individual Components'